OthankQ/100-days-of-code/r1-log.md

 ### R3D7

 Practiced setting up a Wordpress website on a local machine using Docker.
 Fascinating stuff.
 Added delete functionality to a todo list I'm building as a crash course into Vue.

+### R3D8

+Added header and searchbar component to the vue todo list.
+Next, add the functionality.